Trace Armstrong: College career

 As a result, Armstrong transferred to the University of Florida in Gainesville, Florida, and played his final college season for coach Galen Hall's Florida Gators football team in 1988.
 He was recognized as a first-team All-Southeastern Conference (SEC) selection and a first-team All-American at defensive tackle.
 He set a new Gators single-season record for most tackles for a loss with nineteen, including seven sacks.
 In all, Armstrong recorded fifty-nine tackles with forty-one of those solo.
 He finished his college career on the sidelines in the Gators' 14–10 win over the Illinois Fighting Illini in the All American Bowl on December 29, 1988.
 He underwent arthroscopic surgery to repair his left knee two weeks before the bowl game and could not play.

 Armstrong ended his college career with 169 tackles, including thirty-two tackles for losses and fifteen quarterback sacks.
 He graduated from the University of Florida with a bachelor's degree in liberal arts in 1989, and returned to earn a master's degree in business administration in 2006.
 As part of a fan poll conducted by The Gainesville Sun in 2006, he was voted to the Florida Gators 100th Anniversary Team as a defensive lineman together with other Gators like Jack Youngblood, Wilber Marshall and Kevin Carter.
-Armstrong was also inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2000."
-Nine Selected to Florida Athletic Hall of Fame," GatorZone.com (November 3, 1999).
-Retrieved August 25, 2011.
+Armstrong was also inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2000.